hzambenedetti/neovim_config/README.md

 ## Installing Packer

-Just go to [packer's github page](https://github.com/wbthomason/packer.nvim) and follow the installation instructions
+Just go to [packer's github page](https://github.com/wbthomason/packer.nvim?tab=readme-ov-file#quickstart) and follow the installation instructions.

 ## Verify that the plugin's are up-to-date

 In the packer.lua file verify that plugins like telescope, treesitter and others are in their last stable version.
+As the config is setup, everytime you save the plugins.lua file, it should automaticaly update your plugins.

 ## Finalizing